 In case an emergency arises, it might be a good idea to have this information on hand:

-- Hospitals and Urgent Cares: If you have family members with chronic conditions or allergies, it may be a good idea to jot down the nearest hospitals and urgent care facilities near your location (or around the island if you’ll be traveling much.)
+- Hospitals and Urgent Cares: If you have family members with chronic conditions or allergies, it may be a good idea to jot down the nearest hospitals and urgent care facilities near your location (or around the island if you’ll be traveling much).

-Frequently Asked Questions
+Frequently Asked Questions (or Notes)

 Quick List of My Top Fave Baby/Child Clothing Stores (Oahu)